huseyingazel/Turkiye-Il-Ilce-Mahalle-Secimi-Select2-Json-PHP/README.md

 This project is a dynamic form example listing Turkish cities, districts, and neighborhoods using the Select2 library.
 Data is loaded through JSON files and processed with PHP.

 ## Features
-- Contains all Turkish cities, districts, and neighborhoods.
+- Dynamic selection of Turkish cities, districts, and neighborhoods.
-- Enhanced and user-friendly selection boxes with Select2.
+- Data loading from JSON files.
-- Sends selected data to a PHP file using AJAX.
+- Enhanced select boxes using Select2.
-- Automatically loads pre-selected values upon form initialization.
+- PHP processing of submitted data.

 ## Technologies Used
 - HTML